ßÙßÇÂþ»

 Imagination Spaces

 As part of our ongoing commitment to connect with our community, ßÙßÇÂþ» Libraries are proud to present the Imagination Spaces Cultural Programme, a vibrant celebration of creativity, inclusivity, and innovation.
+Through a rich mix of events, exhibitions, tours, and workshops hosted in libraries across the county, we invite you to explore inspiring cultural experiences that bring people together.

 Take a look below to discover what events are coming up in the next few months!